Working for the City of Bainbridge Island

 Applicants are responsible for notifying Human Resources of any change in address, telephone number, or email address.

 To learn of future opportunities, sign up to receive vacancy announcements via email.

 The City of Bainbridge Island is an Equal Opportunity Employer.
 All persons will be considered for employment without regard to race, color, religion, sex, sexual orientation, national origin, age, marital status, disability, genetic information, veteran's status, or any other basis protected by applicable discrimination laws.

-The City of Bainbridge Island supports Guard and Reserve member employees.
+The City of Bainbridge Island supports Guard and Reserve member (PDF) employees.